4 Factors Driving Emerging Market Performance

 Currency Market Dynamics

 Many emerging market countries have unstable local currencies and must issue debt in dollar-denominated bonds.
 When the U.S. dollar rises, these debts may become costlier to service for emerging markets that earn revenue in local currency.
-A higher dollar valuation also implies higher interest rates, which tends to draw capital away from emerging markets and makes it more expensive for emerging markets to raise future capital.
+A higher dollar valuation also implies higher interest rates, which tend to draw capital away from emerging markets and makes it more expensive for emerging markets to raise future capital.

 Since 2011, the U.S. dollar has experienced a strong rebound that has been a drag on emerging market performance.
 The good news is that these trends have started to moderate moving into mid-2017 — a move that could help boost some emerging market equities.
 Of course, the currency markets tend to be unpredictable in the short-term, and rising U.S. interest rates could lead to a further rally if hikes take place faster than anticipated.